Housing and Cashiers' counter

 Once you are allocated a property you will be issued with a fixed-term tenancy of five years.
 Throughout the term of your tenancy you will have a direct contact with your estate officer and maintenance works will be carried out inside your home by the Council.

 All services carried out by the Council are undertaken within our regulations and guidelines, details of which are set out in your tenant's handbook and through this website.
-(We're in the process of updating the housing section of the website, so check back regularly for the latest news.
-Meantime below is an outline of the service we aim to provide to our customers).

 Our housing stock